coq/coq/doc/sphinx/addendum/program.rst

 A :cmd:`Definition` command with the :attr:`program` attribute types the value term in Russell and generates proof obligations.
-Once solved using the commands shown below, it binds the final Coq term to the name :n:`@ident` in the environment.
+Once solved using the commands shown below, it binds the final Coq term to the name :n:`@ident` in the global environment.

 :n:`Program Definition @ident : @type := @term`